leehach/fundamentals-of-gis/docs/schedule_in_detail.md

         * Lab 1: [Introduction to ArcGIS](https://github.com/temple-geography/fundamentals-arcgis-pro/blob/master/Lab_01_Introduction_to_ArcGIS.md)
 * Week 2 (Jan 22 - 26)
     * Tues – Projections and Coordinate Systems
         * Reading: Bolstad Ch 3 – Note: This chapter is pretty long and pretty complex.
-You can skim or skip the material on datums (pp. 83 – 100).
+Other than the section on Horizontal Datums, you can skim or skip the rest of the material on datums (pp. 100 – 115).
 Please give the rest of the chapter a close read.
         * Lab 2: [Projections and Coordinate Reference Systems](https://github.com/temple-geography/fundamentals-arcgis-pro/blob/master/Lab_02_Projections_and_CRS.md)
     * Wed
         * **Due Date:** Lab 1